elk-audio/elk-docs/documents/sensei_configuration_format.md

   * "sensor_type" - An abstract type that describes the behaviour of the sensor.
 Valid
   * "digital_input" - An input with only 2 possible values, true or false, useful for button or switches.
   * "range_input" - An input with multiple discrete values, i.e. a multi position switch
-  * "analog_input" - An sampled continuous input. different from the range input in that it is intended to be mapped to a continuous range (0 to 1 in the case of the osc backend) and not discrete values.
+  * "analog_input" - An sampled continuous input. different from the range input in that it is intended to be mapped to a continuous range (0 to 1 in the case of the OSC backend) and not discrete values.
 Could be potentiometers, ribbon controllers. etc.
   * "continuous_input" - Input from a sensor that comes "pre-processed" in floating point format.
 I.e. IMU:s or similar complex devices.
   * "digital_output" - An output that can be set low or high, for controlling diodes or similar.
   * "range_output" - An output that can accept a range of discrete values.